MattDemers/tutorials/making-gifs.md

 If for some reason you want your GIF to only loop once, you can do so from the dropdown below.

 ![loop settings](https://github.com/MattDemers/tutorials/blob/master/images/GIF%20Tutorial/loop.jpg?raw=true)

+##Finishing up

+Once you're comfortable with how your GIF looks, you can click "Save...", give it a name, and you're finished!
+Woo!

 #Other optional steps and tweaking before saving